adap/flower/doc/source/how-to-upgrade-to-flower-next.rst

 Welcome to the migration guide for updating Flower to Flower Next!
-Whether you're a seasoned user or just getting started, this guide will help you smoothly transition your existing setup to take advantage of the latest features and improvements in Flower Next.
+Whether you're a seasoned user or just getting started, this guide will help you smoothly transition your existing setup to take advantage of the latest features and improvements in Flower Next, starting from version 1.8.
 Let's dive in!

 Install update
 --------------